apostrophecms/apostrophe-documentation/docs/modules/apostrophe-pages/index.md

 cursor filters and options you might wish to configure, such as adding a `depth` option to `children`.

+**`deleteFromTrash`: if set to `true`, Apostrophe offers a button in the "reorganize" view to permanently delete pages that are already in the trash.**
+This option defaults to `false` because, in our experience, customers usually ask for a way to "un-empty the trash," and of course there isn't one.
+We don't recommend enabling the feature on a permanent basis but it can be useful during the early stages of site population.

 ## Methods
 ### pushAssets() *[browser]*